 User Reviews for Ocrevus to treat Multiple Sclerosis

-Ocrevus has an average rating of 4.8 out of 10 from a total of 106 ratings for the treatment of Multiple Sclerosis.
-36% of reviewers reported a positive effect, while 48% reported a negative effect.
+Ocrevus has an average rating of 4.4 out of 10 from a total of 130 ratings for the treatment of Multiple Sclerosis.
+32% of reviewers reported a positive experience, while 54% reported a negative experience.

 "When Ocrevus first came out it was practically touted as a ‘miracle drug’ and it seemed like everyone with MS wanted to get on it.
 I had such high hopes when I read that not only did it do a great job in reducing relapses and new brain lesions, it significantly slowed progression and even dramatically improved a lot of patients’ symptoms.
 Well, in the almost two years I’ve been on it all it has done for me is make my walking a heck of a lot worse.
 Prior to Ocrevus I used to enjoy going on hiking trails even though I use a cane.
 Now I can barely hobble around my backyard.
 Rather than slow down progression, it seems to have sped mine up.
 I fear that if I continue to stay on it, the day will come when I won’t be able to walk at all anymore.
 Really disappointed and disgusted by this drug."